linode/apl-docs/docs/inst-chart.md

 ### Next steps

-Once _Otomi_ is installed, visit [Post Installation](/docs/postinstallation/) page where we provide a step-by-step guide to using Otomi.
+Once _Otomi_ is installed, visit the [Post Installation](/docs/postinstallation/) page where we provide you a step-by-step guide to using Otomi.

 <!-- ## Installing from source